cserteGT3/StravaAPI.jl/README.md

 OpenAPI.stop_openapi_generator()
 ```

+### Updating the package

+Not tested yet.

+1. Use the code to generate source code and documentation.
+2. Ignore changes in `Readme.md` (probably shoud delete the generated stuff).
+3. Move the generated documentation files from `docs` to `docs/src`.
+4. Replace `../README` with `../../README` in all files in `docs/src`.

 ## Generated Readme

 The [Swagger Playground](https://developers.strava.com/playground) is the easiest way to familiarize yourself with the Strava API by submitting HTTP requests and observing the responses before you write any client code.
 It will show what a response will look like with different endpoints depending on the authorization scope you receive from your athletes.
 To use the Playground, go to <https://www.strava.com/settings/api> and change your “Authorization Callback Domain” to developers.strava.com.
 Please note, we only support Swagger 2.0.
 There is a known issue where you can only select one scope at a time.
 For more information, please check the section “client code” at <https://developers.strava.com/docs>.